GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 ![Lighthouse audit showing 1 second FCP and the performance score of 99.](success.png)

 {% Aside 'success' %}
-You should see that FCP and the performance score have improved! 🎉 The page now loads faster, consumes less data, and all without negatively affecting the user-experience. 🤝
+You should see that FCP and the performance score have improved! 🎉 The page now loads faster and consumes less data⁠—and all without negatively affecting the user-experience. 🤝
 {% endAside %}